AhmedElsherbini/Code-for-RVD-et-al.-2023/README.md

 **What is the order of this work?**

-* The sequence of this work starts by going from FASTQC, MultiQC,the R script of DADA2_V1V3, The bash script of Qiime2 , The R script of phyloseq and finally the R script of IgA score
+* The sequence of this work starts by going from FASTQC, MultiQC,the R script of DADA2_V1V3, the bash script of Qiime2 , the R script of phyloseq and finally the R script of IgA score

 **CST_picker is mentioned in this work, where to find it?**